 Homeschooled students may submit a transcript of high school coursework that has been produced by their parents.
 It should list subjects studied (with specific course titles) and should indicate the year in which each course was completed.
 SAU prefers that the transcript also list a grade for each course.
 If grades are not assigned, please use some other means to indicate the level of mastery the student achieved in each course.
 See a sample high school transcript.

 To be considered official, homeschool transcripts must be hand-signed in ink by the parent acting as the school administrator.
 In place of the Official Transcript Request form for freshman applicants, a letter of recommendation should be submitted by the parent responsible for the majority of the applicant’s high school-level instruction.
-You should request that ACT and/or SAT scores be sent directly to SAU by the appropriate testing service.
+You should request that your SAT, ACT and/or CLT scores be sent directly to SAU by the appropriate testing service (we accept CLT scores of 66 and above).

 We look forward to receiving your application for admission.
 May God bless you and guide you as you seek his direction regarding your college education.
 If he leads you to SAU, we look forward to welcoming you into our energetic, Christ-centered living and learning community!